spine-tools/SpineOpt.jl/docs/src/advanced_concepts/temporal_framework.md

 #### [model\_\_temporal\_block](@ref) relationship
 In this relationship, a model instance is linked to a temporal block.
 If this relationship doesn't exist - the temporal block is disregarded from this optimization model.
 #### [model\_\_default\_temporal\_block](@ref) relationship
-Defines the default temporal block used for model objects, which will be replaced when a specific relationship is defined for a model in `model_instance_temporal_block`.
+Defines the default temporal block used for model objects, which will be replaced when a specific relationship is defined for a model in `model__temporal_block`.
 #### [node\_\_temporal\_block](@ref) relationship
 This relationship will link a node to a temporal block.

 #### [units\_on\_\_temporal_block](@ref) relationship
 This relationship links the `units_on` variable of a unit to a temporal block and will therefore govern the time-resolution of the unit's online/offline status.
 #### [unit\__investment\_temporal_block](@ref) relationship
 This relationship sets the temporal dimensions for investment decisions of a certain unit.
-The separation between this relationship and the `units_on_temporal_block`, allows the user for example to give a much finer resolution to a unit's on- or offline status than to it's investment decisions.
+The separation between this relationship and the `units_on__temporal_block`, allows the user for example to give a much finer resolution to a unit's on- or offline status than to it's investment decisions.
 #### [model\_\_default\_investment\_temporal\_block](@ref) relationship
-Defines the default temporal block used for investment decisions, which will be replaced when a specific relationship is defined for a unit in `unit_investment_temporal_block`.
+Defines the default temporal block used for investment decisions, which will be replaced when a specific relationship is defined for a unit in `unit__investment_temporal_block`.
 ## General principle of the temporal framework

 The general principle of the Spine modeling temporal structure is that different temporal blocks can be defined and linked to different objects in a model.
 This leads to great flexibility in the temporal structure of the model as a whole.
 To illustrate this, we will discuss some of the possibilities that arise in this framework.